hritwiza/bigmart-sales-analysis/README.md

 # bigmart-sales-analysis
-exploratory data ananlysis and prediction of sales for bigmart store
+exploratory data analysis and prediction of sales for bigmart store